aerospike/aerospike-backup-service/README.md

 #### Backup Policy
 A backup policy is a set of rules that define how backups should be performed.
 It could include information about a backup schedule, criteria for what data is being backed up, and the storage destination.
 See [`GET: /config/policies`](https://aerospike.github.io/aerospike-backup-service/#/Configuration/readPolicies) for full details about what parameters are available to customize a backup policy.

-ABS supports multiple policies stored concurrently.
+You can save multiple policies with different configurations.
 When you run the [`POST: /config/policies`](https://aerospike.github.io/aerospike-backup-service/#/Configuration/addPolicy) command to create a policy, ensure that you give your policy a name that will let you quickly identify its characteristics.

 Aerospike recommends defining both a backup and restore policy.